Dennis Kucinich: Attempted impeachment of Dick Cheney

 On April 17, 2007, Kucinich sent a letter to his Democratic colleagues saying that he planned to file an impeachment resolution against Dick Cheney, then Vice President of the United States.
 Kucinich planned to introduce the impeachment articles on April 24, 2007, but in light of Cheney's visit to his doctor for an inspection of a blood clot, Kucinich postponed the press conference "until the vice president's condition is clarified."

 Kucinich held a press conference on April 24, 2007, revealing House Resolution 333 and the three articles of impeachment against Cheney.
 He charged Cheney with manipulating the evidence of Iraq's weapons program, deceiving the nation about Iraq's connection to al-Qaeda, and threatening aggression against Iran in violation of the United Nations charter.
 Kucinich opened his press conference by quoting from the Declaration of Independence, and said, "I believe the Vice President's conduct of office has been destructive to the founding purposes of our nation.
 Today, I have introduced House Resolution 333, Articles of Impeachment Relating to Vice President Richard B. Cheney.
 I do so in defense of the rights of the American people to have a government that is honest and peaceful."

 On November 6, 2007, Kucinich used special parliamentary procedure and moved for a vote on impeaching Cheney.
 House Majority Leader Steny Hoyer and House Speaker Pelosi opposed the measure and stood by previous comments that "impeachment is not on our agenda", and they initially moved to table the bill.
 When that attempt failed, Hoyer moved to refer the bill to the House Judiciary Committee.
 That motion succeeded.

+Banking

+Kucinich criticized the bank bailout of 2008 as a "handout to Wall Street" lacking workouts for homeowners.
+He introduced the NEED Act, a monetary reform bill.